hisorange/browser-detect/README.md

 + NEW in 1.0.0 check support for **JavaScript**.

 ```
-Temporarily the UAParser plugin is turned off by default, will be readded as soon I find time to force the composer to pull it down in a stable release.
+Temporarily the UAParser plugin is turned off by default, will be readded as soon as I find time to force the composer to pull it down in a stable release.
 ```

 ## Installation